Perella Weinberg Partners: Advisory

 In March 2021, Perella Weinberg and its partners sponsored PWP Forward Acquisition Corp.
-I, a blank check company led by women and focused on enhancing access to public financing for companies that are founded by, led by or enrich the lives of women.
+I, a blank check company led by women and focused on enhancing access to public financing for companies that are founded by, led by, or enrich the lives of women.

+In 2023, Perella Weinberg were the financial advisors to Baxter International in connection with its $4.25 billion sale of BioPharma Solutions to Advent International and Warburg Pincus.

 Asset management

 Perella Weinberg operates an asset management business separate from its investment banking business under the brand Agility, which is an outsourced CIO provider for endowments, foundations, sovereign wealth funds, family offices, and other long term investors.
-Chris Bittman serves as CEO and CIO of Agility, which managed assets of approximately $13.5 billion.
-Perella Weinberg Partners' Agility Fund was named Outsourced CIO of the Year by Institutional Investor in 2017, 2015 and 2014 and by Foundation & Endowment Intelligence in 2013.
+Chris Bittman is CEO and CIO of Agility, which managed assets of approximately $13.5 billion.
+Perella Weinberg Partners' Agility Fund was named Outsourced CIO of the Year by Institutional Investor in 2017, 2015, and 2014, and by Foundation & Endowment Intelligence in 2013.